Skip to content

 Itinerary

 This morning, your included airport transfer will take you from the hotel to Sydney Airport.
 Fly to Alice Springs (flight not included), or Mparntwe, in the language of the traditional land owners.
 Alice Springs is the quintessential laidback Aussie town.
-Explore some of the local sights or enjoy an Outback-inspired meal at one of the quirky cafes.
-In the evening, join the welcome meeting to meet your new group leader and fellow travel companions.
+Your next adventure begins with a welcome meeting to meet your new leader and travel group.
+Then, head to Earth Sanctuary for a sunset Outback BBQ with views of the Eastern MacDonnell Ranges.
+As night falls, enjoy a guided stargazing session with an astronomer and peer through Deep Sky Telescopes to spot constellations and celestial wonders.

 Travel to Simpsons Gap in the West MacDonnell Ranges National Park (Tjoritja).
 Keep an eye out for rock wallabies as you explore this important spiritual site on a guided walk.
 Your First Nations guide will share insights about the local flora and fauna and tell the story of the great Tjunba (Perentie) totem that protects the gorge, highlighting its significance to the Eastern and Northern Arrernte People.
 You’ll also walk along the riverbed that marks the boundary between the Eastern and Northern Arrernte tribes.
+Next, drive along the Stuart and Lasseter Highway, cruising through vibrant semi-desert landscapes until you reach Watarrka National Park, the home of the breathtaking Kings Canyon.
+Your guide will take you on the Kings Creek Walk, a trail that weaves between towering cliffs and otherworldly rock formations.
+It’s truly a magical place!
+Tonight, enjoy a delicious dinner before an optional visit to the Light Towers, an immersive visual and sound experience (additional cost).

 Start your day with an adventure through the rugged beauty of Kings Canyon!
 The stunning 3-hour rim walk that takes you across the iconic Kings Canyon plateau.
 You’ll start at the sandstone domes of the ‘Lost City’ and make your way to the lush oasis of the ‘Garden of Eden’.
 As you stroll along the red rock cliffs, you’ll be treated to breathtaking views of the palm forest below.
+After that, it’s back on the road for a scenic drive through the striking red landscape towards Uluru-Kata Tjuta National Park.
+Keep your eyes out, there’s chance that you might spot brumbys, camels or wallabies along the way.

 First stop today is Kata Tjuta (formerly known as The Olgas) – a towering collection of 36 domed rock formations.
 You’ll head out on a walk to a popular lookout point where you can soak in the mesmerising ochre-coloured shapes of Kata Tjuta.
+After, you’ll visit one of Australia’s most spiritually significant and iconic sites, Uluru.
+From a perfect vantage point, you’ll watch the sunset over the epic sandstone monolith.
+The changing colours of the landscape as the sun goes down is an unforgettable sight!

 Start the day early in one of the best ways imaginable – watching a spectacular sunrise over Uluru.
 Embark on a short walk across the rust-coloured landscape to a nearby waterhole and marvel at some of the traditional art sites.
 Your leader will share fascinating stories about the history and nature of this place, and explain the deep connection the Anangu people have with the land.
 After, stop by the Uluru-Kata Tjuta Cultural Centre to continue learning about First Nations culture.
 Head back to Yulara to your hotel and say goodbye to your Leader and any group ending their travels today.
 You will be unaccompanied until the Welcome Meeting in Cairns tomorrow.

 The free resort airport shuttle will take you from the hotel to Yulara Airport where you’ll board your flight to Cairns (flight extra cost).
 Cairns is also known as Gimuy, in the language of the traditional owners of the land on which Cairns is now situated.
 This is the gateway to Australia’s Great Barrier Reef and the spectacular Daintree Rainforest.
-The next part of your adventure starts with a welcome meeting.
+The next part of your adventure starts with a welcome meeting and dinner.
 If you arrive in Cairns with time to spare, check out the Cairns Botanical Gardens, a lush tropical wonderland or wander the waterfront promenade and explore local shops.

 Today, you’re in for a treat with a visit to the ancient Daintree Rainforest.
 First up, hop on a one-hour crocodile and wildlife spotting boat tour along the Daintree River (Julaymba).
 On the electric Solar Whisper, you’ll hear the sounds of nature around you while you keep a look out for crocs, birdlife, snakes, frogs, crabs and fish.
 With an experienced guide who knows the river, rainforest, and mangroves like the back of their hand, you’ll spot wildlife you’d never notice on your own.
 After meeting some scaly and feathered friends, head north to Cape Tribulation, with fun stops at Jindalba Boardwalk and a local ice cream factory!